Traffic & Parking Regulations

 III.
 General Regulations

 Individuals who intend to drive a vehicle on campus must register their vehicle(s) online with Campus Public Safety.
-The permit expires on Commencement Day for Undergrad Seniors or at the end of the SPS / Grad program.
-Employees must obtain a parking permit for each vehicle they intend to drive on campus via the Campus Public Safety Office.
+Student parking permits are valid two weeks prior to the start of instruction.
+Annual student parking permits are valid at the start of summer session and end with the spring semester.
+Employees must register each vehicle they intend to drive on campus.
 Employees should notify the Campus Public Safety Office when vehicles are sold or purchased.
 Permits issued to employees do not expire until employment with VU ends or ownership of the vehicle (s) change.

 The person to whom the permit is issued will be held liable for all traffic or parking violations.
 The owner of the vehicle must notify the Campus Public Safety Office when a vehicle is sold or traded.
 The owner of the vehicle or responsible person registering the vehicle with Campus Public Safety must indicate on the registration form that they are in compliance with California’s financial responsibility law.
 Vehicle owners must produce proof of insurance for the registered vehicle, and a valid Driver’s License upon request by Campus Public Safety Officers.